 GET TESTED MA!: Testing for COVID-19 is widely available in Massachusetts.
 For more information or to find a test site please visit https://www.mass.gov/covid-19-testing.

 COVID-19 RISK DESIGNATION BY COMMUNITY: Based on the average daily cases per 100,000 residents, each city or town has been designated as a higher risk, moderate risk, or lower risk community.
 This information is updated and included in the Department of Public Health’s weekly public health dashboard, which are now posted on Thursdays.
-As of Thursday, November 12 Gloucester was in the green and was considered a low-risk community.
+As of Thursday, January 14 Gloucester was in the red and considered a high-risk community.

 STAY AT HOME ADVISORY: The Stay a Home Advisory is in effect and all residents of Massachusetts are advised to stay home between the hours of 10pm and 5am.
 Residents are asked to only leave home to go to work or school, or for essential needs such as seeking emergency medical care, going to the grocery store or pharmacy, picking up take-out food, or receiving deliveries.

 EARLY CLOSURE OF BUSINESSES & ACTIVITIES: A new executive order is in effect requiring the early closure of certain businesses and activities each night at 9:30 PM.
 The 9:30 PM closure requirement is aligned with the Stay At Home Advisory and together the two new initiatives are designed to further limit activities that could lead to COVID-19 transmission.

 LIMIT ON GATHERINGS: Under the new order that goes into effect on December 26, 2020 indoor event venues will be limited to a maximum of 10 people at a time.
 Indoor private gatherings are limited to 10 people and outdoor private gatherings are limited to 25 people.